• Investors should tune out the noise during election periods and stick to their long-term investment strategy.

 • Even in the months immediately before and after the vote, US stocks have typically been calm relative to history.

-As the US presidential election approaches on 5 November, commentators worldwide are closely monitoring the potential implications for financial markets.
+As the US presidential election unfolds, commentators worldwide are closely monitoring the potential implications for financial markets.
 However, historical data suggests that while elections can stir emotions, they do not significantly impact short-term dynamics in stock markets.

 Elections in major economies tend to lead to speculation about what one result might mean compared to another.
 In some cases, clients may be concerned about the implications of an election result for their investment portfolio.